andmperotti/RitualReminder/README.md

 # RitualReminder

+As of 3.17 When entering Karui Shores, there are errors that proc the "FIndClosestObject" wording in the client.txt... nothing I can do about that.

 A python script that reads the client.txt file of Path of exile and alerts users when they interact with a Ritual in the game via a lightweight tkinter gui popup.

 video walkthrough: